eclipse-che/che-docs/src/main/_docs/setup/setup-cli.md

 The syntax is `ssh <workspace-name> [machine-name]` The ssh connection will work only if there is a workspace ssh key setup.
 A default ssh key is automatically generated when a workspace is created.

+### sync
+Synchronize `/assembly` folder with the workspace folder.
+The syntax is `-v <path-on-your-machine>:/sync eclipse/che sync <workspace-name>`

+To get extra information, the flag `--unison-verbose` can be used to display log of the underlying unison tool.

 ### start
 Starts Che and its services using `docker-compose`.
 If the system cannot find a valid configuration it will perform an `init`.
 Every `start` and `restart` will run a `config` to generate a new configuration set using the latest configuration.
 The starting sequence will perform pre-flight testing to see if any ports required by Che are currently used by other services and post-flight checks to verify access to key APIs.